-New SiteGround Interface: First Impressions and Review
+SiteGround Interface Review: First Impressions

 NOTE: I no longer recommend SiteGround.
 Instead, I choose NameHero Hosting.
 It wasn’t an easy decision, but I stand by it.
 The loss of cPanel is a big deal, and SiteGround renewal costs are now simply too high to ignore after their deceptively deep discounts for the first year.